shrutishirke/fitnessclassesplugin/readme.txt

 objects such as buttons, embed files and do many other things!
 Read more on shortcodes here: https://codex.wordpress.org/Shortcode_API

 == 3.
 Installation ==

 The following steps should be followed to install the plugin:
 1. Have a stable internet connection prior to installation
 2. In your WP admin panel, go to Plugins and click the Add New button
 3. Click Upload and Choose File, then select the plugin's .zip file.
 Click Install Now.
 4. Click Activate under the plugins tab in the WP admin panel.
-5. Go to Appearance in the left hand sidebar of the WP admin panel > then add
+5. Go to Appearance in the left hand sidebar of the WP admin panel > then add Monthly Specials Widget from the available widgets section to your sidebar.
+6. Check your website to see if the widget appears, a good way to check is if you create a post and a featured image for that post in the WP admin panel to see it appear on the widget.